epam/mriviewer/README.md

 ### Important note concerning project running modes
 App can be run in 3 modes:
 1. Run remote web app.
 Steps: build app locally, performing command "gulp build", then copy ready web app (from "dist" folder) to your server.
 2. Run local web app under virtual server.
-Steps: run command "gulp server"
+Steps: run command "gulp server".
 3. Run local web app.
 Steps: Build app via command "gulp build" and open file <LocalProjectLocation>/dist/index.html in your browser.
 Important note: Local run mode (3) is not completely working under Google Chrome browser due to its strong security policy concerning local files opening.
 Other browsers has no such strong security restrictions and can be used.
 Local run (mode 3) is not recommended way to use this application.